HIV Infection and Cancer Risk

 How might obesity increase the risk of cancer?

-Several possible mechanisms have been suggested to explain how obesity might increase the risks of some cancers (32, 33).
+Several possible mechanisms have been suggested to explain how obesity might increase the risks of some cancers (35, 36).

-• Fat tissue (also called adipose tissue) produces excess amounts of estrogen, high levels of which have been associated with increased risks of breast, endometrial, ovarian, and some other cancers.
+• Fat tissue (also called adipose tissue) produces excess amounts of estrogen, which is known to cause cancer.
+High levels of estrogen have been associated with increased risks of breast, endometrial, ovarian, and some other cancers.

 • People with obesity often have increased blood levels of insulin and insulin-like growth factor-1 (IGF-1).
 High levels of insulin, a condition known as hyperinsulinemia, is due to insulin resistance and precedes the development of type 2 diabetes, another known cancer risk factor.
-High levels of insulin and IGF-1 may promote the development of colon, kidney, prostate, and endometrial cancers (34).
+High levels of insulin and IGF-1 are associated with increased risks of colorectal, thyroid, breast, prostate, ovarian, and endometrial cancers (37, 38).

 Does losing weight lower the risk of cancer?

-To better understand the relationship between weight loss among people with obesity and cancer risk, some researchers are examining cancer risk in people with obesity who have undergone bariatric surgery (surgery performed on the stomach or intestines to provide maximum and sustained weight loss).
-Studies have found that bariatric surgery among people with obesity, particularly women, is associated with reduced risks of cancer overall (44); of hormone-related cancers, such as breast, endometrial, and prostate cancers (45); and of obesity-related cancers, such as postmenopausal breast cancer, endometrial cancer, and colon cancer (46).
+Weight loss through bariatric surgery (surgery performed on the stomach or intestines to provide maximum and sustained weight loss) has also been found to be associated with reduced cancer risks (53).
+Studies have found that people with obesity, particularly women, who had bariatric surgery had lower risks of cancer overall (54); of hormone-related cancers, such as breast (55), endometrial, and prostate cancers (56); and of obesity-related cancers, such as postmenopausal breast cancer, endometrial cancer, esophageal, gastric, and colon cancer (5759).

 How does obesity affect cancer survivors?

 Most of the evidence about obesity in cancer survivors comes from people who were diagnosed with breast, prostate, or colorectal cancer.
-Research indicates that obesity may worsen several aspects of cancer survivorship, including quality of life, cancer recurrence, cancer progression, prognosis (survival), and risk of certain second primary cancers (29, 30, 47, 48).
+Research indicates that obesity may worsen several aspects of cancer survivorship, including quality of life, cancer recurrence, cancer progression, prognosis (survival), and risk of certain second primary cancers (31, 32, 34, 62, 63).

 Is weight loss after a cancer diagnosis beneficial for people with overweight or obesity?